tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/aws/README.md

 Benchmark on GCP encountered unexpected loading errors.
 We migrate the benchmark to AWS.

 ## Table of Contents
+## Create instances
+Create 10 x1.16xlarge instances.
+Disk change to EBS, otherwise, data is deleted when you stop instances.
+Security group needs to allow all traffic.

 ## Setup
 up load your private key and aws credentials
 ```sh